 5) Visit the town of Montour and look at Shequaga falls:

 In that town, there is a famous waterfall called Shequaga Falls which you can see from a distance, drive up to and walk to as well.
-It’s a beautiful waterfall and the town itself is also very beautiful.
+At night time, this waterfall gets lit up with many different colors.

 6) Explore Taughannock Falls:

-I didn’t explore it here, because I had to go eat instead, but this is an easy stop you can make along the way on your day trip to Finger Lakes.
+I didn’t get a chance to re explore this place the second time I came here, because I had to go eat instead and continue my day trip, but this is an easy stop you can make along the way on your day trip to Finger Lakes (and see nearby spots there too).

-Luckily, the parking lot was empty and I had the whole falls to myself.
+Luckily, the parking lot was empty and I had the whole falls to myself when I came here.

 There were many people there when I arrived (no surprise), but I managed to make my way up the park quickly, get all the videos and pictures I wanted, as well as the experience of the hike itself, before making my way down.